 Propaganda: ideas, facts, or allegations spread deliberately to further one's cause or to damage an opposing cause.

-Examples of "manufactured in a lab" propaganda narratives used to keep costs externalized and profits flowing:
+Examples of "manufactured in a lab" propaganda, i.e. "narratives, used to keep costs externalized and profits flowing:

-- "Vote with your wallet" and "free markets" (when referring to corporate oligopolies)
+"Vote with your wallet" and "free markets" (when referring to oligopolies/monopolies)

-- "The law of supply and demand" and "they wouldn't make it if you didn't want it" (cornered markets)
+"The law of supply and demand" and "they wouldn't make it if you didn't want it" (when referring to oligopolies/monopolies)

-- "Corporations are just business, like your neighborhood bakery" (market principles should apply)
+"Corporations are just business, like your neighborhood bakery" (false equivalence of corporatism to capitalism)

-- Mentions of "the free press" or "journalists" (when referring to corporate media propaganda)
+Mentions of "the free press" or "journalists" (when referring to corporate media oligopoly)

 As the costs of corporatism grow across the land, disinformation campaigns must also be ramped up to keep the masses contained, moving the society further "post truth."
-It becomes difficult for resistance to set up a non-corporatized information network, as the machine acts as a monopoly that will use its superior resources to destroy and de-legitimize all efforts.
+It becomes difficult for resistance to set up a non-corporatized information network, as the machine holds oligopolies which naturally crush competition.

 But things get strange when you consider the ways "corporate persons" like to emulate human behavior.
 This emulation "humanizes" the them and allows them to blend in.
 What would it look like for the corporation to adopt an ideology?
 Currently, I would say that this unholy marriage has already happened with the political ideology of postmodernism.
 We are at a moment in which the corporation pretends to care deeply about social issues, which cloaks its manipulation and authoritarianism under the guise of "corporate caring."
 If you made a list of every ideology the world has seen and picked the most horrifying one, this would be it.
 This ideology is the logical outcome of the corporation's programming.
 The machine must maximize profits by exploiting externalities, and as the damage it causes to humanity increases, it must suppress the masses so they do not struggle (especially the males, who tend to be the revolutionaries).
 Postmodernism gives the corporation a blueprint for that suppression, one specifically suited to the Western world.